 - Tsukahara Vaults

 These skills take a lot of time, work and effort to learn but they are definitely possible with the right training, even if you start gymnastics from the age of 13 upwards.

 Can adults learn gymnastics?

 Yes!
 Adults can learn gymnastics for all the same great reasons a child can.
 It helps if you have a basic level of fitness such as being able to jog and do warm-up stretches but even if you are a real couch potato, you can still learn gymnastics as an adult!

 We have over 100 adults per week attend sessions at our gym here in London, UK.
 A handful may have done gymnastics as a child and then look to restart on a recreational level however the vast majority are trying to get into it for the first time.

 Many prefer the challenge and thrill of doing gymnastics over the dull repetitiveness of going for a run or pumping weights.

-Crossfit has captured this market really well and now have over 13,000 facilities worldwide that combine gymnastics type training with general fitness workouts, mainly for adults.
+Crossfit has captured this market really well and now has over 13,000 facilities worldwide that combine gymnastics-type training with general fitness workouts, mainly for adults.